mariusbancila/stduuid/README.md

 The library is supported on all major operating systems: Windows, Linux and Mac OS.

 ## Dependencies
+If you use the library in a project built with C++20, then you can use `std::span`.
+This is used by default, if the header is supported by your compiler.
+The check is done with the [__cpp_lib_span](https://en.cppreference.com/w/cpp/utility/feature_test) feature-test macro.

-Because no major compiler supports `std::span` yet the [Microsoft Guidelines Support Library](https://github.com/Microsoft/GSL) (aka GSL) is used for its span implementation (from which the standard version was defined).
+Otherwise, such as when building with C++17, `std::span` is not available.
+However, the [Microsoft Guidelines Support Library](https://github.com/Microsoft/GSL) (aka GSL) can be used for its `span` implementation (from which the standard version was defined).
+The stduuid library defaults to use this implementation if `std::span` is not available.

+To ensure `gsl::span` can be used, make sure the GSL library is available, and the GSL include directory is listed in the include directories for the project.

+If you use cmake to build the test project, make sure the variable called `UUID_USING_CXX20_SPAN` is not defined, or it's value is `OFF` (this is the default value).
+This will ensure the `gsl` directory will be included in the search list of header directories.

 ## Testing
 A testing project is available in the sources.
 To build and execute the tests do the following: